 Puns on the movie title Indiana Jones and the Temple of Doom.
 Alabama and Indiana are both American states.

-'Asteroids' is the name of an ancient, very famous computer game.
+'Asteroids' is the name of a classic early computer game.

 - [p.
-27/27] Johnny's nickname for his friend: 'MC Spanner', spoofs our world's pop-rap star 'MC Hammer' (a spanner is a wrench, and also (colloquially) equates as a mild insult to the American English 'dork').
+27] Johnny's nickname for his friend: 'MC Spanner', spoofs our world's pop-rap star 'MC Hammer'.
+A spanner is a wrench, and also (colloquially) equates as a mild insult, equivalent to the American English 'dork'.

 Bigmac is describing the 1984 science fiction movie The Last Starfighter here (starring Lance Guest and Robert Preston).